Communication (COM) Courses

-COM 385 Advanced Media Writing (3) (lec., lab) A hands-on class that prepares students for the communication field.
+COM 385 Advanced Media Writing (3) (lecture/lab/other) A hands-on class that prepares students for the communication field.
 An advanced media writing course that includes a final in-depth, investigative news article.
 Students will build their portfolios by developing articles and submitting them for publication as well as for class credit.
 Pre: ENG 100/100T, ESL 100/100T, COM 285, or instructor's consent.

 COM 387 Performance Education (3) In this course, students are guided through the process of researching, writing, rehearsing and performing a series of educational and entertaining presentations that deal with science and Hawaiian culture.
 Presentations will be shared with the general public in a museum theater setting at Imiloa Astronomy Center of Hawaiʻi.
 Course may be repeated once for credit.
 Pre: COM 251 or DRAM 171 or DRAM 221 or instructor's consent.
 (Same as DRAM 387)

 COM 391 General Semantics (3) Understanding language, verbal meaning and implication, roles of perception and assumption (inference and judgment) in human relationships.

 COM 400 Seminar in Human Dialogue (3) An exploration of the writings of those who contemplate "dialogue," generally considered to be the highest quality form of human communication.
 Pre: COM 200 and 251 or instructor's consent.